pa810p/bps2/README.md

 Edit blood.properties according to your needs (database access :arrow_down:).

 #### Initialize database:
-- sqlite (:notes: note that sqlite3 database is default one so there is no need to use option -e sqlite)
+- sqlite (:bulb: note that sqlite3 database is default one so there is no need to use option -e sqlite)
 ````
 ./blood.sh -i createdb.sqlite
 ````